rems-project/cerberus/backend/cn/manual/manual.md

 function <cn_attrs> LPAREN <base_type> RPAREN
   <cn_variable> LPAREN <args> RPAREN <cn_option_func_body>
 ```
-(i.e. `function`, followed by an optional list of attributes, the return basetype enclosed in parentheses, the name of the function, a list of zero or more arguments within parentheses, and finally, an optional function body).
+That is, `function` is followed by:

+- an optional list of attributes
+  (within square brackets, a comma-separated list of attribute names),

+- the return basetype
+  (enclosed in parentheses),

+- the name of the function,

+- the list of function arguments
-Attributes are a comma-separated list of attribute names, enclosed within square brackets; currently the possible attributes are:
+  (within parentheses, a comma-separated list of arguments, each comprising a basetype followed by the argument name),

+- an optional function body.

+The possible attributes are currently:
 - `rec`, to indicate a recursive function definition, and
 - `coq_unfold` {TODO}.